tathagata/EpicLogAnalysis/README.md

 * How much load can we serve?

 ### Replicating an enterprise set up
-I worked briefly mainitaining ugly enterprise software which had grown organically over years with numerous different systems talking to each other and spewing numerous lines of logs.
-Whenever systems would go down - we had to login to multiple severs, look through the log files and troubleshoot the outages.
-Once detected, we wrote bandaid scripts that would monitor systems for failure and generate alerts or restart severs/services.
+I worked briefly maintaining ugly enterprise software which had grown organically over years with numerous different systems talking to each other and spewing numerous lines of logs.
+Whenever systems would go down - we had to login to multiple servers, look through the log files and troubleshoot the outages.
+Once detected, we wrote bandaid scripts that would monitor systems for failure and generate alerts or restart servers/services.

 ### EC2 servers
 So how do I replicate such an enterprise level system?
-Certianly impossible in my old laptop.
+Certainly impossible in my old laptop.
 So we go to the cloud.

 I have been working on building a django/Backbone.js app with a friend of mine to help recruiters and candidates connect quickly at career fairs.
 And we started to experiment with EC2 micro instances.
 I'm by no means a cloud expert, but the pleasure of having a sudo-able command line makes life easy.

-I took a simple ubuntu-precise-12.04-amd64-server image and added the port 8000 to the secruity group.
+I took a simple ubuntu-precise-12.04-amd64-server image and added the port 8000 to the security group.
 Then just spawn 10 instances of the same.
-There are command line utils for controlling ec2 instances, but for my purpose I chose not to delve into them.
+There are command line utilities for controlling ec2 instances, but for my purpose I chose not to delve into them.

 ### The server